FreakC-Foundation/discord.fclang/README.md

 ## [How to use?](Tutorial.md)

 ## Support me lol!
-If you love FreakC (or me), please leave a star at [the FreakC's language repo](https://github.com/FreakC-Foundation/FreakC), you can abandon this repo :v
+If you love FreakC (or me), please leave a star at [the FreakC's language repo](https://github.com/FreakC-Foundation/FreakC) and this repo too.

 ## License and Copyrights
 Copyrights © 2021 Nguyen Phu Minh